The-Synergy-Group-AG/jtp-biological-organism/docs/7.x-biological-testing-validation/PHASE_1_COMPLETION_CERTIFICATION.md

 ### Phase 2 Development Authorization:
 **Phase 2 subcategory test suite development is hereby AUTHORIZED and can begin immediately.**

-The testing foundation is production-grade, enterprise-ready, and fully harmonized according to the 99.7% GODHOOD transcendence targets.
+The testing foundation is production-grade, enterprise-ready, and fully harmonized according to the 99.99.7% GODHOOD GODHOOD transcendence targets.

 **Phase 2 Development Status: AUTHORIZED ✓ READY TO BEGIN**